Herman Brood & His Wild Romance: Shpritsz

 This incarnation of Herman Brood & his Wild Romance scored the hits "Saturday Night", "Still Believe" (with Bertus Borgers on saxophone), "Never Be Clever" and "I Love You Like I Love Myself".
 Albums Shpritsz and Cha Cha from 1978 were certified gold and platinum respectively, with the platinum disc for Cha Cha being presented to Brood by celebrity bank robber Aage Meinesz.

 Meerman was replaced in October 1979 by Peter Walrecht.
-In 1981 Lademacher was replaced by David Hollestelle, who was in turn replaced by Erwin Java.
+In 1981 Lademacher was replaced by Erwin Java, who was in turn replaced by David Hollestelle.
 In 1983 Renee Lopez joined the band as the new bassist.

 Circa 1986

 1986 saw the return of Lademacher and the lineup at this time was: